Skip to content

 • Acting for a solicitor-executor in a very complex contentious probate dispute in which it was alleged he had breached his duty to manage the estate.
 Caroline was led by Dermot Woolgar.

 • Acting for a provider of social housing in a brokers’ negligence claim.
 The broker had failed to notify insurers of a high-value claim for tree-root induced subsidence, leaving it uninsured.
-Caroline was led by Michael Curtis QC and Andrew Davis.
+Caroline was led by Michael Curtis KC and Andrew Davis.

 Property Damage